strugee/filter-other-days/README.md

 If you want to run the test suite, you also need Bash and either `faketime` or a `date` with GNU's `date -d` semantics.

+### What systems has `filter-other-days` successfully been tested on?

+`filter-other-days` with the `-d` option has successfully been tested on the following systems:

+* GNU/Linux
+* FreeBSD 11.2-RELEASE
+* OpenBSD 6.3
+* OpenIndiana Hipster 20180427
+* OmniOSce r151026
+* Cygwin

+`filter-other-days` has not been tested on any systems where `-d` is unavailable.

 ### I'm passing a file but it says "unrecognized option 'filename'".

 Unlike many Unix programs, `filter-other-days` does not accept files on the commandline.
 This is because it makes the argument parsing code more complicated and your shell can accomplish the same thing just as well: